nicolehao34/nicolehao34.github.io/_posts/2025-05-09-future_of_innovation.md

    Founders like Vitalik Buterin (Ethereum) prove credentials aren’t everything.
 Experience matters as an entrepreneur.
 Obviously, I put this as a third condition for a reason.
 Tons of PhDs became successful entrepreneurs, but of course, at the time cost of 5-6 years, whereas you can use the time to jump into industry.
 Your call.

 Finally, things are constantly changing.
-I don't think decisions like pursuing a graduate degree is something to be taken lightly considering the time cost and financial implications, however, I also believe that if doing academic research is something you want to do, just for the sake of doing it, you should **absolutely** pursue it despite the current funding circumstances.
+I don't think decisions like pursuing a graduate degree is something to be taken lightly considering the time cost and financial implications, however, I also believe that if doing academic research is something you want to do, just for the sake of doing it, you should **absolutely** pursue it.
+We only live once after all.

-It is your life, live your life to the fullest, and don't forget to **stay upwind & stay true to yourself** when making a career choice.
+It is your life, so live your life to the fullest, and don't forget to **stay upwind & stay true to yourself** when making a career choice.

 Best of Luck.

+~ Nicole Hao, 2025-05-09, Ithaca, NY.